MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgRecordCommunicationCallResponse.md

----
+﻿---
 external help file: Microsoft.Graph.CloudCommunications-help.xml Module Name: Microsoft.Graph.CloudCommunications online version: https://learn.microsoft.com/powershell/module/microsoft.graph.cloudcommunications/invoke-mgrecordcommunicationcallresponse
 schema: 2.0.0
-ms.prod: cloud-communications
 ---

 # Invoke-MgRecordCommunicationCallResponse

 ## SYNOPSIS
-Records a short audio response from the caller.A bot can utilize this to capture a voice response from a caller after they are prompted for a response.
+Records a short audio response from the caller.\nA bot can utilize this to capture a voice response from a caller after they are prompted for a response.
 For further information on how to handle operations, please review commsOperation This action is not intended to record the entire call.
 The maximum length of recording is 2 minutes.
 The recording is not saved permanently by the Cloud Communications Platform and is discarded shortly after the call ends.
 The bot must download the recording promptly after the recording operation finishes by using the recordingLocation value that's given in the completed notification.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaRecordCommunicationCallResponse](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaRecordCommunicationCallResponse?view=graph-powershell-beta)

 ## SYNTAX